kjswaruph/fossee-intern-task/README.md

 # FOSSEE System Administrator Task

-> This repository contains my submission for the FOSSEE System Administration Internship Task 2025.
+> This repository contains my submission for the FOSSEE Semester Long Internship - Autumn 2025.

 ## Table of Contents